damiendherret/ToneWheelSine/README.md

 - 17th
 - 19th

-With the harmonic selector, th user can choose between Pure harmonics and tempered harmonics.
+With the harmonic selector, the user can choose between "Pure harmonics" and "Tempered harmonics".

 In the pure mode, all harmonics are reel harmonics (ie multiples of the main note frequency).
 If the note frequency is f, then the harmonics are (f/2, 1.5f, f, 2f, 3f, 4f, 5f, 6f, 8f).

-In tempered mode, the harmonics are based on the notes, the harmonics are :
+In tempered mode, the harmonics are based on the notes, and are as follow:
 - the lower octave
 - the fifth (5th)
 - the octave (8th)